 WebLogic Server supports modifying a domain from production mode to development mode, from development mode to production mode, and from production mode to secured production mode.
 To modify a domain from development mode to production mode using the WebLogic Server Administration Console, see Change to production mode in the Oracle WebLogic Server Administration Console Online Help.

 After changing to production mode, Oracle recommends that you enable secured production mode to ensure higher security standards for your production environment.
-However, you cannot upgrade existing domains to run in secured production mode; only the domains created in 188.8.131.52.0 can be configured for secured production mode.
+However, you cannot upgrade domains created prior to 220.127.116.11 to run in secured production mode; only domains created in 18.104.22.168 and later can be configured for secured production mode.